 Andre \a-nd-re, an-dre\ as a boys' name (also used less commonly as girls' name Andre) is pronounced AHN-dray.
 It is of French and Greek origin, and the meaning of Andre is "man, warrior".
 André is a variant of Andrew.
 The form Andrey is popular in Russia.
 Andrei is a Slavic form.
 Aundres (AWN-dray) is an American phonetic variant.
 Pianist André Watts; actor André Gregory; composer/conductor André Previn; tennis player Andre Agassi.

-Andre▲ has 34 more different forms via Andrei, Andrew, Andrey: Adem, Aindrea, Aindreas, Analu, Anders▲, Andie, Andonia, Andor, Andrea▼, Andresj, Andrewes, Andrews, Andrezj, Andrian, Andriel, Andries, Andrij, Andrija, Andro, Andros, Andru, Andruw, Andrzej, Andy, Antero, Dandie, Dandy, Drew▲, Dru, Drud, Drue, Drugi, Mandrew and Ondrej.
+Andre has 34 more different forms via Andrei, Andrew, Andrey: Adem, Aindrea, Aindreas, Analu, Anders, Andie, Andonia, Andor, Andrea▼, Andresj, Andrewes, Andrews, Andrezj, Andrian, Andriel, Andries, Andrij, Andrija, Andro, Andros, Andru, Andruw, Andrzej, Andy, Antero, Dandie, Dandy, Drew, Dru, Drud, Drue, Drugi, Mandrew and Ondrej.

-Andre is a very popular first name for males (#217 out of 1220, Top 18%) and also a very popular surname for both adults and children (#4458 out of 88799, Top 5%).
+Andre is a very popular first name for males (#217 out of 1220, Top 18%) and also a very popular surname for both adults and children (#3950 out of 150436, Top 3%).
 (2000 U.S. Census)

 Charted below is the birth name popularity of Andre for boys.
 Andre was first listed in 1900-1909 and reached its peak rank of #135 in the U.S. during 1980-1989, and is presently at #283.
-(2014 Birth Statistics)
+(Top 1000 Birth Names Records, 2014)

+Prominent varying forms of Andre (#283 a year ago) are Andrew (#22 a year ago), Andres (#222), Andy (#281), Drew (#322), Deandre (#619), Anders (#750), Keandre, Andrea, Dion and Andreas.
+Adoption of these boy names was at its highest in the year 1993 (usage of 0.5078%) and is somewhat lower today (usage 0.4092%, down 19.4%), with the versions Dion and Andrea becoming less stylish.
+The trendier names for newborns in this compilation are Anders (#750), Andres (#222), Drew (#322), Andre (#283) and Deandre (#619), and there is also a resurgence in birth name popularity for Andres and Drew.
 Below is a charted comparison of the popularity of Andre and associated names.
-Prominent varying forms of Andre (#283 a year ago) are Andrew (#22 a year ago), Andres (#222), Andy (#281), Drew (#322), Deandre (#619), Anders (#750), Keandre, Andrea, Dion and Andreas.
-Adoption of these boy names was at its highest in 1993 and is somewhat lower today, with the versions Dion and Andrea becoming less stylish.
-The trendier names for newborns in this compilation are Anders (#750), Andres (#222), Drew (#322), Andre (#283) and Deandre (#619), with Andres and Drew going through a resurgence in popularity.
 (Top 1000 Birth Names Records, 2014)